Psychological Assessment and Testing

 At Cocoa Beach Child Psychology, we use cognitive-behavioral therapy (CBT) and behavior therapy, which are evidence-based therapeutic techniques that have been proven effective for individuals with ASD.
 CBT focuses on teaching individuals how to use coping skills to change their behavior and alter their environment so that they are able to practice their coping skills.
 Therapy sessions may also include parent involvement, in which parents learn strategies to help their teens learn new skills to foster their success at home, school, and in the community.

-Sessions are typically for one hour per week.
-For new therapy clients, please note that the first appointment lasts typically for 90 minutes and includes an interview with the parents.
+Sessions are typically for 50-minute sessions once per week.
+For new therapy clients, please note that the first appointment lasts typically for an hour and includes an interview with the parents.

 Tweens and Teens who are most likely to Benefit